kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/commands.md

 ---

 This PoC includes two sorts of commands for users to use.
 Most are executables delivered in the `bin` directory.
-The command lines exhibited below presume that you have added this `bin` directory to your `$PATH`.
-Alternatively: most of these executables can be invoked directly using any pathname (not in your `$PATH`), with a couple of noted exceptions.

 The other sort of command for users is a `bash` script that is designed to be fetched from github and fed directly into `bash`.

 # Executables

+The command lines exhibited below presume that you have added the `bin` directory to your `$PATH`.
+Alternatively: these executables can be invoked directly using any pathname (not in your `$PATH`).

 ## Platform control